 I follow ZHCT in constructing month-end, equal-weighted decile portfolios of the above anomaly and factor characteristics.
 I then compute the 10-minus-1 portfolio return as an anomaly or factor return.
 A minus sign preceding a characteristic's name indicates that options are sorted inversely based on the respective characteristic.
 I report the average time-series return of option anomalies and factors in Table 2.
-I depict t-stats based on autocorrelation and heteroskedasticity adjusted Newey and West (1987) standard errors in parentheses.
+I report t-statistics based on autocorrelationand heteroskedasticity-adjusted Newey and West (1987) standard errors in parentheses.

 Several key observations emerge.
-First, the long-short returns using a mere initial delta-hedge tend to be more volatile than their daily delta-hedged counterpart.
-This effect produces less significant average returns, especially for anomaly characteristics such as CH and -PM.
+First, the long-short returns using a mere initial delta hedge tend to be more volatile than their daily delta-hedged counterparts.
+This effect produces less significant average returns with lower t-statistics.
 In addition, it highlights the benefit of using a daily delta-hedging schedule as noted by TW, which considerably reduces directional exposure and return variation in option returns, resulting in more stable long-short returns.
-Especially for the ZHCT anomalies, the individual delta-edged returns display weaker statistical significance and are sometimes even insignificant (e.g., DISP and -ZS).
+Especially for the ZHCT anomalies, the individual delta-hedged returns display weaker statistical significance and are sometimes even insignificant with t-statistics far below 2 (e.g., DISP and -ZS).
 This insight aligns with the results in Duarte, Jones, Mo, and Khorram (2024), who document that most initially delta-hedged anomalies turn insignificant after controlling for forward-looking filters in ZHCT.
 In my sample construction, I also ensure that I do not use forward-looking information.
-The main reason why many initially delta-hedged ZHCT anomalies are statistically significant in Table 2 appears to be the longer sample period until 2022.
-In line with Jones, Wang, and Zhang (2024), the profitability of option anomalies has increased since 2016 (the end of the sample in ZHCT) and especially after the outbreak of the COVID-19 pandemic.
-Using the same sample period as in ZHCT (January 1996 until

-April 2016), I obtain qualitatively similar mean returns as in Duarte, Jones, Mo, and Khorram (2024), which are far below the original infeasible ZHCT results (see Table A1 in the Internet Appendix).5
+The main reason why some initially delta-hedged ZHCT anomalies are statistically significant in Table 2 appears to be the longer sample period until 2022.
+In line with J. L. Wang, Jones, and Zhang (2024), the profitability of option anomalies has increased since 2016 (the end of the sample in ZHCT) and especially after the outbreak of the COVID-19 pandemic.
+Using the same sample period as in ZHCT (January 1996 until April 2016), I obtain qualitatively similar mean returns as in Duarte, Jones, Mo, and Khorram (2024), which are far below the original infeasible ZHCT results (see Table A2 in the Internet Appendix).

 Due to the overall weaker anomaly performance of initially delta-hedged returns and to enhance the readability and structure of subsequent exhibits, I focus on daily delta-hedged returns going forward.
-Nevertheless, I briefly comment on the validity of my findings for initially hedged returns throughout the remainder of this paper and provide selected tabulated results in the Internet Appendix.